Artists Comments - 2015

 Rose Stuart Smith - Uk

 Sachaqa is a place to free your self from the pace of modern day life, to get close to nature (sometimes maybe too close!), and to focus your mind and creativity.
 Whilst here I settled into a routine of early rises with the sun, yoga, painting, cooking and eating with the other artists and weather permitting swimming in the river.
 For my work it provided with a whole new environment as inspiration.
 It also challenged me in terms of materials as I used watercolour on paper the whole time I was there which is not my usual medium.
 It was a wonderful opportunity to live, work and talk art and life with artists from all over the world.

 I was also lucky enough to learn weaving and ceramics techniques from locals in San Roque and Chazuta.
 It was a pleasure to be invited into their homes and workplaces and watch their skilful hands create beautiful pots and weavings.
 San Roque and Sachaqa have a magic to them that is hard to put into words.
 My time in the jungle and the people I met there will always be close to my heart.
 For any artist looking for inspiration, a fresh challenge and an opportunity to reconnect with nature I would highly recommend this very special residency in the Amazon jungle.

 Love from London

 Omer Chaver - Israel

 Writer and Musician - June 2015

 I came to Sachaqa to write and make music, but I did and learned so much more.
-This magical place in the middle of the jungle made me think a lot about how I want to live my life and what kind of person I want to be.You have there all the silent that you need, good energies in the air, comfortable place to live in, Trina and Daniel that make you fill like you part of their loving family and a great and simple community.
+This magical place in the middle of the jungle made me think a lot about how I want to live my life and what kind of person I want to be.You have there all the silent that you need, good energies in the air, a comfortable place to live in, Trina and Daniel that make you feel like your part of their loving family and a great and simple community.
 I'll definitely go back some day!